iCafeCodeProject/iCafeAutomationTool/README.md

 # iCafe Automation Tool
 ## Overview
 iCafe Automation tool is an automative game test tool developed by iCafe team.
-This tool enables test engineers design, edit and run game test script for mulitple scenarios like performance test, long-time stress test, GFX sanity test and etc.
+This tool enables test engineers design, edit and run game test script for mulitple test scenarios like performance test, long-time stress test and GFX sanity test.
 **`This tool is ONLY FOR game test purpose use.`**
 **`Any cheat behavior in game is not recommmaned and may cause property lost`**